 Alternatively, diagnosis can be established without biopsy or surgery of the primary tumor by finding characteristic cancer cells in a bone marrow aspirate or core biopsy plus elevated urinary catecholamine intermediates.
 These methods of diagnosis are not commonly done but can be useful in situations where biopsy and/or surgery is considered high risk because of patient or tumor characteristics.

 Urinary vanillylmandelic acid (VMA), homovanillic acid (HVA), or both are elevated in ≥ 90% of patients.
 A 24-hour urine collection can be used, but a spot urine test is usually sufficient.
 If the primary site of the neuroblastoma is adrenal, it must be differentiated from Wilms tumor Wilms Tumor Wilms tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
 Genetic abnormalities have been implicated in the pathogenesis, but familial inheritance... read more and other renal masses.
-It may also need to be differentiated from rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a childhood cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
-It can arise from almost any type of muscle tissue... read more , hepatoblastoma Hepatoblastoma Primary liver cancer is usually hepatocellular carcinoma.
+It may also need to be differentiated from rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
+It can arise from almost any type of muscle tissue in any... read more , hepatoblastoma Hepatoblastoma Primary liver cancer is usually hepatocellular carcinoma (HCC).
 The first manifestations of liver cancer are usually nonspecific, delaying the diagnosis.
 When diagnosed at advanced stages, prognosis... read more , lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more , and tumors of genital origin.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , and tumors of genital origin.

 The following should be done to evaluate for metastases: